centre-for-humanities-computing/text_to_x/README.md

 In the more extended use cases the you can modify the arguments more e.g.:
 ```
-ttt = TextToTokens(lang = ["da", "da", "da"], method = "stanza",
+ttt = ttx.TextToTokens(lang = ["da", "da", "da"],
-                args = {"processors":"tokenize,mwt,lemma,pos,depparse"})
+                                tokenize="stanza",
+                                lemmatize="stanza",
+                                stemming=None,
+                                pos="stanza",
+                                mwt="stanza",
+                                depparse="stanza",
+                                ner="stanza")
 dfs = ttt.texts_to_tokens(texts = texts)
 ```
 Note that language can also be a list of languages and if left out the language is detected using polyglot.

 ---
 ## 🥳🤬 Sentiment Analysis
-Text to X utilized an altered version of a dictionary or a multilingual BERT (not yet implented).
-For the dictionary approach it used an altered version of [vaderSentiment](https://github.com/cjhutto/vaderSentiment) allowing for multiple languages and use of tokenization og lemmatization derived from TextToDf.
+Text to X utilized an altered version of a dictionary or a multilingual BERT.
+For the dictionary approach it used an altered version of [vaderSentiment](https://github.com/cjhutto/vaderSentiment) allowing for multiple languages and use of tokens, lemmas or stems derived from TextToTokens.

 ### Example of use
 The simple use case is (using the same texts as above):
 ```
-tts = TextToSentiment(lang = "da", method="dictionary")
+tts = ttx.TextToSentiment(lang = "da", method="dictionary")
 df = tts.texts_to_sentiment(texts)
 print(df)
 ```